-What are the best foods and lifestyle choices you can make if you’re trying to get pregnant now, or in the future?
+What are the best foods and lifestyle choices you can make for fertility if you’re trying to get pregnant now, or in the future?

 In honor of National Women’s Health Week and recently Mother’s Day, I’m discussing one of the biggest health concerns for young women: fertility.
-Whether you’re trying to get pregnant now or in the next few months or years, a healthy pregnancy starts before you even get pregnant.
+Whether you’re trying to get pregnant now or in a few years, a healthy pregnancy starts before you even conceive.

 Personal inspiration aside, we’ve been getting a lot of emails from the NS community to cover more topics on the science behind nutrition and the art of living well with pregnancy — we hear you and we’re here for you!
-If you have more questions please comment below so we can gather up more article ideas for healthy pregnancies, for you.
-Before we dive into the best foods to eat for fertility and healthy pregnancy, let’s go into some statistics about pregnancy health.
+If you have more questions, please comment below so we can gather up more article ideas for healthy pregnancies for you.
+Before we dive into the best foods to eat for fertility and healthy pregnancy, let’s look at some statistics about pregnancy health.

 Your Fertility and Preconception Health

-Mother’s Day, which is so close/kick starts the National Women’s Health Week brings up a lot of emotion for many women and men — whether it’s joy for being a parent for the first time or overcoming emotions because you’re not where you want to be with family planning.
-I can’t speak from personal experience yet, but I’ve successfully coached women with PCOS to change their lifestyle with a major nutrition overhaul in order to help create a path with more potential success for getting pregnant.
+Mother’s Day brings up a lot of emotion for many women and men — whether it’s joy for being a parent for the first time or overcoming emotions because you’re not where you want to be with family planning.
+I can’t speak from personal experience yet, but I’ve successfully coached women with PCOS to change their lifestyle with a major nutrition overhaul in order to help create a path with more potential success when trying to conceive.

 If you or someone you know is having a challenging time getting pregnant, you’re truly not alone.
-According to to the Centers for Disease Control and Prevention (CDC), about 6.1 million American women have trouble getting pregnant or staying pregnant.
-While there are many factors that affect fertility, including hormone imbalances, what you can control is following a healthy lifestyle that promotes fertility and reproductive health, while also keeping your mind, body, and spirit healthy.
-The Office of Women’s Health reports that about one in eight babies is born pre-term — preconception health is said to have a large impact on this.
+According to to the Centers for Disease Control and Prevention (CDC), about 6.1 million American women have trouble getting pregnant or staying pregnant (1).
+While there are many factors that affect fertility, including hormone imbalances, what you can control is following a healthy lifestyle that promotes fertility and reproductive health while also keeping your mind, body, and spirit healthy.
+The Office of Women’s Health reports that about one in eight babies is born pre-term — preconception health is said to have a large impact on this (2).

-Women are recommended to start preparing for pregnancy three months before they get pregnant, with lifestyle and nutrition changes I actually recommend more time, around 6 or more months.
-Lifestyle changes such as quitting smoking, maintaining a healthy weight (if you’re underweight, check out this guide), reducing stress, and of course, following a healthy diet are some things you can do to increase your fertility.
-The American College of Obstetricians and Gynecologists (ACOG) recommend that women schedule a routine check-up with their doctors before they become pregnant to find out if they have certain risk factors, like being underweight or overweight, that can affect their pregnancy.
+Women are recommended to start preparing for pregnancy three months before conception with lifestyle and nutrition changes.
+To stay on the safe side, I actually recommend preparing around 6 or more months before.
+Lifestyle changes such as quitting smoking, maintaining a healthy weight (if you’re underweight, check out this guide), reducing stress, and of course, following a healthy diet are some things you can do to ensure that you’re fertile.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that women schedule a routine check-up with their doctors before they become pregnant to find out if they have certain risk factors, like being underweight or overweight, that can affect their pregnancy (3).

 What Are The Best Foods For Fertility?

-The U.S. Preventative Task Force recommends that all women of childbearing age should consume 400-800 mg of folic acid daily.
-Dark, leafy greens, like spinach, kale, and Swiss chard, beans, citrus fruits, and whole grains are the best food sources of folic acid.
+The U.S. Preventative Task Force recommends that all women of childbearing age should consume 400-800 mg of folic acid daily (4).
+Leafy greens like spinach and kale, beans, citrus fruits, and whole grains are the best food sources of folic acid.
 Folic acid is important for preventing neural tube defects.
-The neural tube develops into the brain and spine during the first three or four weeks after conception.
+The neural tube develops into the brain and spine during the first three to four weeks after conception.

-A 2015 study in the European Journal of Clinical Nutrition shows that folic acid can help reduce the risk of preeclampsia, a pregnancy condition characterized by high blood pressure and protein in the urine.
-If preeclampsia goes untreated, it can lead to pregnancy complications and prevent your baby from getting enough blood, oxygen, and food.
+A 2015 study in the European Journal of Clinical Nutrition shows that folic acid can help reduce the risk of preeclampsia, a pregnancy condition characterized by high blood pressure and protein in the urine (5, 6).
+If untreated, preeclampsia can lead to pregnancy complications and prevent your baby from getting enough blood, oxygen, and food.